Macy's, Inc.: 2020s

 In February 2020, Macy's announced that its headquarters in downtown Cincinnati would be closing as part of a restructuring with further cutbacks.
 This news came after a gradual pulling out of the Cincinnati area, with most corporate executives, including the CEO, already at the company's other headquarters in New York City.
-The Cincinnati headquarters building has since been converted to a rental apartment building with 341 units, which is to open in spring 2025.
+The Cincinnati headquarters building has since been converted to a rental apartment building with 341 units, which has been open since spring 2025.

 In November 2021, Macy's announced the launch of its digital marketplace, which set to debut in the second half of 2022.
 Macy's will partner with AlixPartners and Mirakl.

 In November 2023, it was reported that Arkhouse Management and Brigade Capital Management had offered to buy Macy's Inc. for $5.8 billion.
 Macy's rejected the unsolicited offer in January 2024 as undervalued.
 The investor group increased their offer to $6.6 billion two months later.

 In February 2024, Macy's announced it would close 150 stores by 2026.